Where Can You Find Mosquito Larvae?

 Control and Removal

-Mosquito control involves the elimination of existing infestations and the prevention of reinfestation through the eradication of larval populations.
+Mosquito control involves eliminating existing infestations and preventing reinfestation through the eradication of larval populations.
 In order to control mosquito larvae, regular inspections of possible breeding sites must be conducted.

 Because mosquito larvae cannot survive away from water, areas affected by an infestation should be combed for water sources.
 Water that has been stagnant for three days is a prime habitat for mosquitoes.
-Some species require minimal amounts of water to thrive; even water sources such as birdbaths are potential breeding sites.
+Some species require minimal amounts of water to thrive.
+Even sources such as birdbaths are potential breeding sites.
 Chemical or bacterial larvicide treatment may be necessary in areas where larvae are found.